 To this day, the horrors of the Second Sino-Japanese War are still downplayed.
 Textbooks are still printed in Japan that do not fully describe the horrors of the Rape of Nanking or even go so far as to deny it ever happened altogether.

 But while reparations have been made or attempted in other corners of the world, the horrors the Chinese faced continue to be largely ignored.

-Next, learn more about the Rape of Nanking.
+After seeing these horrifying images from the Japanese invasion of China, learn more about the Rape of Nanking.
 Then, read more about the two Japanese soldiers who competed to kill the most Chinese civilians.